itzAvhi/ask/README.md

 - `ask "undo my last commit but keep changes"`

-*ProTip: ypu can use ask without typing `""` (Double inverted comma)*
+*ProTip: ypu can use ask without typing `""` (Double inverted comma)* *For reviewers: Sorry for the multiple update readme.md command (i had never written a readme in myself this was the first time ;))*